 Ideation isn’t simply a hurdle to jump over on the way to creation.

 It’s the reason and reasoning for creation.

-If you rush into the content creation process with only a vague idea of what you’re writing/designing you’re going to waste a lot of time faffing.
+If you rush into the content creation process, with only a vague idea of what you’re writing/designing, you’re going to waste time faffing about.